Skip to Content

 • Minimize family conflicts and legal disputes by clearly outlining your intentions.

-Common Mistakes in Estate Planning and How an Attorney Can Help You Avoid Them
+Common Mistakes in Estate Planning & How We Can Help You Avoid Them

 • Procrastination: One of the most common mistakes is delaying the creation of an estate plan.
 Many people falsely believe they have plenty of time, or that estate planning is only for the elderly or wealthy.
 This procrastination can lead to unnecessary complications if unexpected events occur.